Portrait of last Battle of Britain pilot handed over at National Museum

 He died in March this year, at the age of 105.

-His portrait will find a permanent home at the Irish National Gallery.
+His portrait will find a permanent home at Collins Barracks in the Irish capital.

 The portrait, unveiled by Mr Hemingway at the British Embassy in Dublin last year marking his 105th birthday, was painted by Welsh artist Dan Llywelyn Hall, 44.